chenpf1025/RobustnessAccuracy/README.md

 # Robustness of Accuracy Metric and its Inspiration in Learning with Noisy Labels.
-This is the official repository for the paper *Robustness of Accuracy Metric and its Inspiration in Learning with Noisy Labels.*.
+This is the official repository for the paper *Robustness of Accuracy Metric and its Inspiration in Learning with Noisy Labels.*
 ```
 @inproceedings{chen2021robustness,
   title={Robustness of Accuracy Metric and its Inspiration in Learning with Noisy Labels.},